Wisconsin

 USGS La Crosse Science Center Opens Doors for Interactive Experience

-Attendees will have the opportunity to meet face-to-face with USGS Upper Midwest Environmental Sciences Center scientists and learn about research conducted at the La Crosse, Wisconsin, facility.
+[ad_1] Attendees will have the opportunity to meet face-to-face with USGS Upper Midwest Environmental Sciences Center scientists and learn about research conducted at the La Crosse, Wisconsin, facility.
 Fish and wildlife-oriented activities will be available for children, and refreshments, including popcorn and lemonade, will be provided.
-The event is an opportunity to learn about science careers …
+The event is an opportunity to learn about science …

 Read moreUSGS La Crosse Science Center Opens Doors for Interactive Experience